McCune-Albright syndrome is a rare, mosaic genetic condition. It is characterised by a range of endocrine, skin and skeletal issues.

 McCune-Albright syndrome is a mosaic disorder caused by variants in the GNAS gene.
 It occurs sporadically: vertical transmission (that is, someone inheriting the condition from their parents) has never been reported.
 It is characterised by café-au-lait macules, endocrine dysfunction and polyostotic fibrous dysplasia.

-Café-au-lait macules are pigmented lesions (patches) that can be found anywhere on the body and typically range from light to dark brown in colour.
-The appearance of one or two is common within the general population.
-However, multiple café-au-lait macules in children, especially when accompanied by other suggestive features, may indicate an underlying genetic condition.
+Café-au-lait macules are flat pigmented patches that can be found anywhere on the body.
+They are typically light to dark brown in colour.
+While having one or two is generally common, multiple café-au-lait macules in children, especially when accompanied by other suggestive features, may indicate an underlying genetic condition.